paradite/retire-at-35/README.md

 In addition to the produtivity you gained from being motivated, you can also expect to be more productive even after achieving the retirement status.
 Afterall, you can do things you enjoy and there is no pressure on you to make money.
 This leads to more things being accomplished and a sense of fulfilment.

-### Why 35?
+## Why 35

-It is a magic number and it doesn't have to be 35.
+35 is just a sample target.
 The idea is to retire (much) earlier than the society typically expects you to.
-An example age range would be 30 to 40.

 ## What to do after retirement?